 1A licensed health care practitioner means a physician, as defined in 1861(r)(1) of the Social Security Act, a registered professional nurse, licensed social worker or other individual who meets requirements prescribed by the Secretary of the Treasury.

 2The benefits of EFL’s Long-Term Care Accelerated Death Benefit Rider become available if you are unable to independently complete two of the following six activities for daily living, as certified by your licensed health care professional: (1) bathing, (2) maintaining continence, (3) dressing, (4) eating, (5) using the restroom, (6) transferring to and from bed.

 3Funds accessed through the Long-Term Care Rider can be drawn up to the value of the residual death benefit, the lesser of $25,000 or 10 percent of the face amount.
 The face amount will be reduced proportionally for any reduction in face amount not due to acceleration under the long-term care acceleration rider.

-⁴ERIE® life and long-term care insurance products and services, provided by Erie Family Life Insurance Company, based in Erie, Pa., a member of Erie Insurance Group, are not available in New York.
-The rider may only be purchased in conjunction with a qualifying life policy.
+4ERIE® life and long-term care insurance products and services, provided by Erie Family Life Insurance Company, based in Erie, Pa., a member of Erie Insurance Group, are not available in New York.
+The rider may only be purchased in conjunction with a qualifying life policy, and is not available in The District of Columbia.
 See individual policies for specific coverage details.
 Certain terms and limitations may apply.
 Refer to our disclaimer for additional information.

 5We reserve the right to require additional proof satisfactory to us that the Insured continues to be chronically ill.
 We may request such proof of continued chronic illness once every 90 days; we may require a physician, designated by us, to examine the insured at our expense.